DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/unity.md

 ## Overview

 {{< beta-callout url="#" btn_hidden="true" >}}
-Unity Monitoring is in private beta.
-To request access, reach out to Datadog support.
+Unity Monitoring is in public beta.
+You can get started right away and [create a Unity application][1] on Datadog.
 {{< /beta-callout >}}

 Datadog Real User Monitoring (RUM) enables you to visualize and analyze user journeys of your application's individual users.